By John Addyman

 But in citing the town, Engineer Hyland Hartsough also offered some assistance which may help Savannah get the funds needed to repair and upgrade the system.

 .
 Hartsough met with Supervisor Ken Lauderdale and Town Clerk Julie Carey on Aug.
 10 and followed up with a letter Aug.
 18 which detailed the violations.
 The town has known about the violation for failing to filter the water coming into the system and for inadequate purification measures.
 The water project planned will add a secondary purification system and provide proper filtration.
+But Hartsough, in his inspection, found that water mains did not maintain the required minimum 20 pounds-per-square-inch water pressure – his tests showed areas where the pressure was as low as six psi, and he cited the town.

 The town’s upgrades and water system improvements, including new water lines, would fix all those problems – but the funding from USDA Rural Development was tied to stimulus money and dried up before funds could be set aside for Savannah’s project.